-From California to Minnesota, Oklahoma to Maine; from Fiji to Lithuania, China to Tunisia, citizens from every corner of the world will celebrate International Jazz Day on April 30.
-We are encouraging teachers everywhere to “Take 5” – five minutes, that is – and share the positive lessons of jazz music in their classrooms.
+From California, Minnesota, Oklahoma and Maine to Fiji, Lithuania, China and Tunisia, citizens from every corner of the world celebrate International Jazz Day each year on April 30th.
+We encourage teachers everywhere to “Take 5” – five minutes, that is – and share the positive lessons of jazz music in their classrooms.

 Take 5, a developing educational outreach initiative, draws its inspiration from the chart-topping 1959 hit composed by Paul Desmond and made famous by preeminent international jazz ambassador Dave Brubeck.
 The goal is to have educators of all disciplines – not just music, art and the humanities – understand that teaching and learning about jazz is not only fun but also easy.
 Jazz is America’s indigenous musical art form that continues to make a global impact today.
 Appreciating what jazz represents doesn’t have to be a complicated exercise.
 Bringing jazz into the classroom for five minutes or beyond, whether at the beginning or end of class, can have a positive impact on students regardless of the subject.

 Here are some ideas on how to participate:

 - Each year, a different global city is selected to host International Jazz Day.
 Osaka, Japan was the 2014 Global Host City.
 Present a geography lesson on this year’s city and discuss how jazz is being celebrated on this special day.
 Watch the live stream or re-broadcast of the concert.

 - Design a record album cover inspired by a field trip to a local record store or a classroom listening session.

 - Play jazz recordings or video clips and have students write or share their reflections.